 Friday, August 2, 2019 Tahquanemon Falls Area Camping

 Coffee in the morning, listening to the waves lap the shoreline of Lake Superior.
 We watched as a small sailboat slid through the waters while a loon kept us entertained.

-Crossing the Ontario border back into the USA.
+The crossing from Ontario border back into the USA was uneventful.